Georgia medical marijuana access improved significantly as of 2015 when a new law was passed.

 Haleigh’s Hope Act 2015

-In 2015, Georgia medical marijuana law changes when Governor Nathan Deal is expected to sign the Haleigh’s Hope Act (House Bill 1), Georgia’s first serious attempt to craft meaningful medical marijuana legislation, into law.
+In 2015, Georgia medical marijuana law changes when Governor Nathan Deal signed the Haleigh’s Hope Act (House Bill 1) on April 16, 2015 – Georgia’s first serious attempt to craft meaningful medical marijuana legislation, into law.
 With the signing of this new law, which is considered an experiment of sorts for many law makers, come stringent rules and regulations that govern who is eligible for medical cannabis oil and how the program is administered.
 In addition to the rules listed below this legislation also gives the green light to Georgia universities to create study programs specifically for the treatment of pediatric seizures disorders.
 The law also creates a commission for the purpose of examining the law and making recommendations for changes to the Governor.

 Medical Marijuana Rules for Georgia Patients

 Because Georgia’s medical marijuana law only provides protection from prosecution if a qualified patient possesses a legal amount of oil, there is no provision in Georgia law that suggests how a patient might actually obtain medical marijuana.
 In summary: Georgia’s medical marijuana law does not legalize the production or sale of marijuana, it simply decriminalizes its possession by certain qualified individuals.

 In order to qualify for exemption from prosecution for possessing medical marijuana oil in Georgia the following conditions must be met:

 - The person possessing the oil must be registered with the Georgia Department of Public Health and must have a registration card on their person when possessing said oil.

 - If the patient is under 18 years of age then the parent or guardian must possess a card designating them as the patient’s caregiver.

 - The medical marijuana oil must contain no more than 5% THC (tetrahydrocannabinol), and it must contain an amount of CBD (cannabidiol) that is at least equal to the amount of THC.

 - The low THC oil must be in a pharmaceutical container, and the label must clearly state the percentage of THC contained therein.